BLKhoo/airspace-hugo/exampleSite/content/english/about/_index.md

 ---
-title: About G-Trek Digital Academy*
+title: "About Our Company"
-description: this is meta description
+description: "this is meta description"
-bg_image: images/WhatsApp Image 2020-04-12 at 9.52.03 PM.jpeg
+draft: false
+bg_image: "images/featue-bg.jpg"
 ---